Alimony in Massachusetts

 start a brand-new chapter in life.
 With more than 20 years of experience,

-the divorce process and obtain the most favorable settlement possible.
+of the divorce process and obtain the most favorable settlement possible.

 How Long Does Alimony Last?